 Westchester is home to some of the largest and oldest trees in New York State.
 Many of our mature trees are a few centuries old.
 The majestic Bedford Oak, a white oak at the corner of Hook Road and Cantitoe Street in Bedford was planted around 1550 give or take, making it almost five hundred years old.

 Let’s keep contributing to that natural beauty and plant more trees now for future generations to enjoy.
-Also, tree removal professionals suggests if at least one of these trees were planted in every yard in Westchester, we would be well on our way.
 Here are the top four trees I recommend, all native to this region.